 Report reproducible bugs:

-While reporting a bug, the tester must ensure that the bug is reproducible.
-The steps to reproduce the bug must be mentioned.
-All the prerequisites for the execution of steps and any test data details should be added to the bug.
+The tester must ensure that the bug is reproducible while reporting a bug.
+The tester must mention the steps to reproduce the bug and add all the prerequisites for the execution of steps and any test data details to the bug.

 Be concise and clear: